ronschrama/DOM-ToDoList/README.md

 ## Salt ToDo

 This is the classic Todo app exercise.
 Your task is to create a simple todo app - no backend required.
 Exactly how you implement and design this is up to you - but your solution should be implemented in the files `index.html`, `js/todo.js` and `style/todo.css`.
+You may use the screenshot at the bottom of this page for inspiration.

 ### Requirements
 1. Initially, the list of todo cards should be empty.